mhhayashi/games-cs3950/index.md

 You might wonder how **EXPTIME** relates to **NP**.
 In the case of **NP**, given a solution, you can check to see if you win in a reasonable amount of time.
 In Klondike, a victory is a victory.
 As you are not playing against an opponent, you only need to consider if a move will directly lead to a victory.
 This is not the case in checkers because you need to ensure that a given move can’t possibly result in a loss.
 Given a sequence of moves, how do we tell that that sequence is optimal?
 When it comes to “solving” checkers, a one-move victory is not what we ‘re looking for — we need to find a _sequence_ of moves that makes it impossible for an opponent to win, no matter how well the opponent plays.

-However, if checkers has a drawing rule, it is also in PSPACE.
+[ACTUALLY UNPROVEN?!?!? (delete this)] However, if checkers has a drawing rule, it is also in PSPACE.
 This is possible, as **PSPACE** is within **EXPTIME**.
 (In plain English: any computation that can be done in polynomial space can be done in exponential time.)
 In fact, both checkers and chess _with_ drawing rules are in PSPACE, and without drawing rules are in EXPTIME! [further topics: more games that fit this pattern on the wikipedia page.]
 But exactly why is beyond the scope of this guide.
 I think we’ve brought you far enough, and it’s time to summarize what we’ve done here and shepherd you out into the larger world of computational complexity.

+**PSPACE** is within **EXPTIME**.
+(In plain English: any computation that can be done in polynomial space can be done in exponential time.)
+Does this mean checkers is harder than chess?
+Maybe.
+It's possible that with a rule similar to the 50 move rule than checkers can be proven to also be in **PSPACE**.
+It's also possible that checkers was in **PSPACE** all along.
+However, we currently do not know of any proofs with a reasonable rule.
+One rule that can be used to show that checkers is in PSPACE is the _always-jumping_ rule, where you immediately lose if you cannot capture an enemy piece (obviously the starting position would have to be different). [[^7]] [Transition?]

 ## CONCLUSION, FURTHER TOPICS, RESOURCES